-It seems air conditioner problems happen around the time you need it the most.
+It seems air conditioner problems happen when you need them the most.
 However, some issues are easy to fix without having to call a repair service.
 Learn 10 common air conditioner problems and how to fix them.

 - Unit Not Turning On

 If the unit isn’t coming on at all, ensure the breaker hasn’t tripped.
-Open the electrical panel to your house and flip breakers break into position.
-For window units, check that the cord is pushed all the way into the outlet and not damaged.
+Open the electrical panel to your house and flip the breakers and break them into position.
+For window units, check that the cord is not damaged and pushed all the way into the outlet.
 Try to plug the window unit into another outlet.

 - Malfunctioned Thermostat